CycloneDX/sbom-utility/docs/custom-examples.md

 - [`isUnique` examples](#isunique-examples) - used to validate array item uniqueness.
 - [`hasProperties` examples](#hasproperties-examples) - used to validate that a selected JSON object has specified properties.
+- [Combined examples](#combined-examples) - shows how to combine the `isUnique` function with the `hasProperties` function on the same selected JSON array.
+- [Additional use cases](#additional-use-cases) - additional, real-world use cases.

 ---